MSallermann/chemfit/docs/src/usage/general.rst

 The builtin objective functions
 ##############################################

 The core utility provided by this package are the builtin objective functions.
-Currently, there are three different provided objective functions:
+Currently, these are the provied objective functions

 :py:class:`scme_fitting.scme_objective_function.EnergyObjectiveFunction`:
     An objective function based on the squared energy difference, given by ``weight * (e_cur - e_target)**2``